Road safety in Western Australia is managed within a well-defined administrative framework.

 Lindsay Hale - Department of Education

 Lindsay Hale is currently Executive Director, Statewide Services.
 He has worked in a range of metropolitan and regional schools, including Belmont City College where he was Principal.
 Lindsay has also had senior roles in Districts and the Department of Education Central Office including Managing Director of the Institute for Professional Learning.

 Nina Lyhne - Department of Transport

 Nina Lyhne was appointed Acting Managing Director of Transport Services in January 2011.
 Nina was previously the WorkSafe Western Australia Commissioner and Executive Director of WorkSafe.
-Her work experience has involved working in diverse roles across Government and includes time as the Executive Director of the Office of Road Safety.
+Her work experience has involved working in diverse roles across Government and includes time as the Executive Director of the Road Safety Commission.
 Nina holds a Bachelor of Arts in Psychology.

 John Chortis - Department of Planning